-The Timekeeper is a creation by Domestic Data Streamers with Spotify during the Sonar Music Festival 2016, that collects a song to send to users in the future.
-The machine, which has been created using BCN3D Sigmas, metaphorically inserts a song into a glass marble.
+The Timekeeper is a creation by Domestic Data Streamers with Spotify during the Sonar Music Festival 2016, which metaphorically inserts a song into a glass marble to send to users in the future.

 What is the Timekeeper?

 The Timekeeper is a device that chooses a song, specifically curated for a user using Spotify preferences, to send to them in the future on a chosen date.
 The participant’s listening habits are blended with their behavioural habits.
 The resulting song is then “metaphorically” inserted into a glass marble, which is kept inside the Timekeeper until the designated time.

 Data acquired by the Timekeeper during the Sonar Music Festival 2016 showed that, although 87% of participants were looking for new life experiences, the vast majority (59%) were conservative in the way they listened to music and felt more comfortable with popular trends as opposed to experimentation.

 The Timekeeper also recorded that people were more open to listening to new types of music while experiencing a happy moment (even if said moments were placed in the future), setting a direct link between music and happiness.